ganrad/aks-aspnet-sqldb-rest/README.md

 You have now successfully **built** the Claims API microservice container image and pushed it to the Azure Container Registry.

-### G. Create an Azure Kubernetes Service (AKS) cluster and deploy Claims API microservice
+### G. Create an Azure Kubernetes Service cluster and deploy Claims API microservice
 **Approx. time to complete this section: 1 Hour**

 In this step, we will first deploy an AKS cluster on Azure.
 We will then use **Helm** package manager CLI to deploy the Claims API microservice on AKS.